claytonbarnette/Learning/README.md

 Once the Docker image was downloaded, I started a terminal, then ran the following command: `docker run -it golang` to get the Go! environment up and running.
-I found that no editors are installed on this image, so to edit files I I installed nano, but you can install the editor of your choice by first doing an `apt update` followed by the commands required to install your editor: `apt install nano` or `apt install vi`.
+I found that no editors are installed on this image, so to edit files I installed nano, but you can install the editor of your choice by first doing an `apt update` followed by the commands required to install your editor: `apt install nano` or `apt install vi`.